 In the area of writing and colonialism in the twentieth century, Modernism and Empire, edited with Nigel Rigby, appeared from MUP in 2000.
 An article on Claude McKay in Britain is in Len Platt’s collection Modernism and Race (CUP, 2011).

-I co-organised a conference on Sylvia Townsend Warner and modernism at Manchester in April 2018, where I spoke about The Flint Anchor.
+I co-organised a conference on Sylvia Townsend Warner and modernism at Manchester in April 2018.
+My paper on The Flint Anchor has subsequently appeared in an issue of the Journal of the Sylvia Townsend Warner Society that also includes a number of other papers from the conference.
 In 2014 I published an article on Warner’s Mr Fortune’s Maggot, colonialism and time in Literature Compass.

 John Addington Symonds